jasonraimondi/jasonraimondi.com/content/posts/029_authenticating-nextjs-part-2.md

 Our **AuthToken** class will attempt to decode the JWT using the [jwt-decode](https://github.com/auth0/jwt-decode) library.
 We we will then have methods to check if the token is expired/valid, and what the expiration date is.

+The decoded JWT will contain the authenticated users _email_ and _expiresAt_ timestamp.

 ```typescript
 // services/auth_token.ts